 About JEFF

-After spending 22 years in retail management, I left corporate mainstream in 2000 and founded Milwaukee's first angel network.
-Over the next 22 years I invested in dozens of early stage companies, after reviewing thousands and thousands of business plans and conducting what I thought was good due diligence.
-I have been very fortunate to have so much experiential variety being involved in so many startups from a wide variety of industries and businesses.
-In November, 2015, I was inducted into the Wisconsin Investors Hall of Fame, and in August, 2012, was the recipient of the George Dalton Inspirational Entrepreneur Award.
-I've been on the board of directors of a number of private and public companies, as well as non-profits.
-I've always derived immense satisfaction helping to build something from nothing.
-And when there's a 'win', it's exhilarating.
-I mean, it’s hard to beat the rush of working with really smart people, as part of a team and on a mission to succeed, and then accomplish the agreed upon goal.
+It’s hard to beat the rush of working with brilliant people as part of a team and on a mission to succeed and accomplish the agreed-upon goal.
 It’s immensely satisfying.
-I’m one lucky boy to have some wins like that over the years.
-Conversely, when a startup fails, as most of them do, it's no fun.
+I’m one lucky boy to have had some wins like that over the years.
+Conversely, it's no fun when a startup fails, as most of them do.
 More to the point, it sucks.
 People who know me will confirm that I don't like to lose!
-I now look back and recall all the times the mantra ‘fake it ‘til you make it’ was a way too common part of the early startup lexicon.
-Projecting optimism is one thing, but I now find far too many startups pitching their wares in the same neighborhood as say former Theranos CEO Elizabeth Holmes..
-I now just shake my head.
-Yes, it's a little crazy making that I've been so into startups for so many years, and probably helps explain why I’ve retired from making new investments.
-But to be clear, I still have a few dogs in the hunt.
-More recently, since early 2020, I have leaned in as Chairman and lead investor of a digital heath startup, MediCardia (www.medicardiahealth.com).
-I am also Chairman of SpayVac (www.spayvac.com), which is developing single dose wildlife fertility control vaccines.
+I now recall all the times the mantra ‘fake it ‘til you make it’ was a way too familiar part of the early startup lexicon.
+Projecting optimism is one thing, but I now find far too many startups pitching their wares in the same neighborhood as former Theranos CEO Elizabeth Holmes.
+I now shake my head.
+Yes, it's a little crazy making that I've been so into startups for so many years and it probably helps explain why I’ve retired from making new investments.
+But to be clear, I still have a few dogs on the hunt.
+Since early 2020, I have recently leaned in as Chairman and lead investor of a digital health startup, MediCardia (www.medicardiahealth.com).
+I am also Chairman of SpayVac (www.spayvac.com), developing single-dose wildlife fertility control vaccines.

 To put it simply, a big part of my journey, as it has been for so many years but even more so today, is about actively surrounding my little world -- literally, my space, inside whatever four walls I reside in at the moment as well as outside when I am in the open air -- with the good and the beautiful and the genuine and the intellectually honest, as best I can, and distancing myself from, you know, the craziness.
 Shields up, Scotty!
-At least that's part of the plan, and a cornerstone of one of my fundamental truths.
+At least, that's part of the plan and a cornerstone of one of my fundamental truths.
 This usually means spending a lot of time around birds.

-Hope you find some nuggets if you so choose to mine.
+I hope you find some nuggets if you so choose to mine.

 MY TRUTHS